 Sometimes you might come across a file that simply won’t delete, no matter how many times you hit the Delete key or drag it to the Recycle Bin.
-This can be for a number of reasons, but the upshot is the same - it’s incredibly frustrating.
-To overcome this situation we’ve put together five different approaches that can finally rid you of these meddlesome files.
+This can be for a number of reasons, but the upshot is the same: it’s incredibly frustrating.
+So here are five different methods which should allow you to finally get rid of these troublesome files.

-Just bear in mind that Windows system files are usually protected against deletion, as this can cause problems with the operating system, so be sure you’re not trying to get rid of these.
-Of course, it’s always wise to run a full backup in case anything goes wrong, so you’ll want to read our How to back up Windows 10 guide before you begin.
+Just bear in mind that Windows system files are usually protected against deletion, as this can cause problems with the operating system, so be sure you’re not trying to get rid of those.
+Of course, it’s always wise to run a full backup in case anything goes wrong, so here's how to back up Windows 10 before you begin.

 Often, the problem of a file that can't be deleted can be caused by an app that is currently using the file.
 You might not know that the software in question is doing this, but the simplest way to fix things is to close down all the open applications on your PC.